-WST 470 Women and Popular Culture.
-(3)
+WST 460 Women and the Body.
+(3) F

-An interdisciplinary examination of how gender is constructed in popular cultural forms.
+An interdisciplinary look at how representations of woman as body permeate culture and affect a woman's sense of self.
 Lecture, discussion.
 Prerequisite: WST 100 or 300 or instructor approval.
-General Studies: HU.
-C.
+General Studies: SB, C.